elu-dev/helium/README.md

 ## API Authentication
 The Auth server generates a web token that will be saved in the browser's localStorage to be used in future API calls

+# Notes (a.k.a. things I wont implement but that are good to know)

+## Actual software
+- HA Proxy: Load Balancer
+- Supervice: Restarts the server when it crashes

+## DB replication lag
+Write to master, read from slaves... but make sure to cache the writtings in case the replication takes too long